kgitthoene/wordpress-plugin-icalyearbox/README.md

 Please refer to [https://wordpress.com/support/plugins/install-a-plugin/](https://wordpress.com/support/plugins/install-a-plugin/) for additional info on how to install plugins in Wordpress.

+## Cookies

+To ensure communication with the AJAX interface of this plugin, which has unprivileged ports, we use a session cookie to identify a browser session.
+The name of this cookie is: ```wordpress-yetanothericalcalendar_seesion_cookie```.
+It will be deleted when the browser is closed.

+The reading and writing rights for annotations and calendars are thus implemented.

 ## Used Software and Attribution

 The design was insprired by the [yearbox Plugin](https://www.dokuwiki.org/plugin:yearbox) for [DokuWiki](https://www.dokuwiki.org/).